-Successful beta test for “Kitty Q”
+Successful beta test for Kitty Q

 The Kitty Q mobile game was put through its paces by children, teenagers, and parents in Dresden at the end of July.
-The app by the Cluster of Excellence ct.qmat – Complexity and Topology in Quantum Matter is already scheduled for global release at the end of October.
+The app by the Cluster of Excellence ct.qmat – Complexity and Topology in Quantum Matter is scheduled for global release at the end of October.
 It uses a playful approach to generate interest in quantum physics.
 The concept has already won an award.

-Gigantic beanbags, a moving couch, and plenty of lemonade – the mobile game about the popular gedankenexperiment Schrödinger’s Cat was tested under real conditions at the Dresden Technical Collections, mainly by 7- to 15-year-olds.
+Gigantic beanbags, a moving couch, and plenty of lemonade – the mobile game about the popular gedankenexperiment Schrödinger’s cat was tested under real conditions at the Dresden Technical Collections, mainly by 7- to 15-year-olds.
 A survey was then carried out to evaluate the app.
 It showed that the target audience responded positively to the game and pointed to areas that require some final changes.

 technology, engineering, and mathematics.
 Physics in particular is one of the disciplines with an especially low proportion of women.
-With Kitty Q, the ct.qmat research alliance comprising the Universities of Würzburg and Dresden is adopting an unusual approach to the recruitment of young researchers, as it addresses a very young audience.
+With Kitty Q, the ct.qmat research alliance comprising the Würzburg and Dresden universities is adopting an unusual approach to the recruitment of young researchers as it addresses a very young audience.

 “We received valuable feedback and now know how we can make the game’s narrative just that little bit better.
-It was especially pleasing to see that everyone enjoyed the game,” says app designer Philipp Stollenmayer after the beta test.
+It was especially pleasing to see that everyone enjoyed the game,” says app designer Philipp Stollenmayer following the beta test.

 Date & Facts